archived-codacy/sbt-codacy-coverage/README.md

 sbt plugin for uploading Scala code coverage to Codacy https://www.codacy.com

 ```
-sbt-codacy-coverage will only work with sbt 0.13.5 and higher.
+sbt-codacy-coverage will only work with:
+  * sbt 0.13.5 and higher
+  * Java JRE 7 and higher
 ```

 ## Setup